MattLuker/ruby-style-guide/README.md

   ```

 * <a name="method-parens"></a>
-    Use `def` with parentheses when there are parameters.
-Omit the
+    Use `def` without parentheses when there are parameters.
+It is unlikely
-    parentheses when the method doesn't accept any parameters.
+    that a method should have enough arguments to warrant the use of parenthesis
+    stylistically, and editior styling should provide clear distinction between
+    method name and arguments.
 <sup>[[link](#method-parens)]</sup>

    ```Ruby